 - Social events and swimming skills workshops will be scheduled throughout the week.

 - The morning of Saturday, April 4th will be our final swim and the end of official activities.

 What to Expect

 - Camp is for everyone Regardless of skill level, there will be a lane and coaching for you.
-If you want to train to compete, we have a world-class coach (Abi) to give you guidance.
+If you want to train to compete, we will have excellent coaching staff to give you guidance.
 Our 2020 Annual Training Camp Head Coach will be Matthew Kinney, Head Coach of Men’s Swimming and Diving at Carnegie Mellon University.
 If you’re new or need help with basic techniques, we have 4-5 clinics planned.
 If you want to have fun, there is a suite of activities planned.
 Our coaches were selected because of their skill coaching at all levels of skill, and for the significant preparation they have already done in developing amazing workouts.

 - Team building is a major focus Practices and events are built to encourage it.
 Camp is a great way to really get to know the team (and not just your lane).
 After practice many people go grab lunch along the beach or head back to their rooms to chow down on groceries they have waiting for them before hanging out at the beach with other swimmers.